← Back to 史記

 鹿

 In the spring of the fifth year, Duke Wen of Jin desired to attack Cao.
 He requested passage through Wei, but the Wei people did not permit it.
-He returned and crossed from He Nan, invaded Cao, and attacked Wei.
-In the first month, he took Wu Lu.
-In the second month, the Jin hou and Qi hou allied at Lian Yu.
-The Wei hou requested to ally with Jin, but the Jin people did not permit it.
-The Wei hou desired alliance with Chu.
-The state people did not desire it, therefore they expelled their lord to please Jin.
-The Wei hou resided at Xiang Niu.
+He returned and crossed from Henan, invaded Cao, and attacked Wei.
+In the first month, he took Wulu.
+In the second month, the Marquis of Jin and the Marquis of Qi formed an alliance at Lianyu.
+The Marquis of Wei requested an alliance with Jin, but the people of Jin did not permit it.
+The Marquis of Wei wished to ally with Chu.
+The people of the state did not want this, and therefore they expelled their lord to please Jin.
+The Marquis of Wei resided at Xiangniu.
 Prince Mai guarded Wei.
-Chu came to save Wei, but did not complete it.
+Chu came to rescue Wei, but did not succeed.
 The Jin hou surrounded Cao.
-In the third month, on Bing Wu, the Jin army entered Cao.
+In the third month, on bingwu, the Jin army entered Cao.
 They reproached them for not using Xi Fu Ji's words, but for using three hundred beautiful women riding in chariots.
-He commanded the army not to enter Xi Fu Ji's ancestral home to repay virtue.
-Chu surrounded Song.
-Song again urgently told Jin.
+He commanded the army not to enter the ancestral residence of Xi Fuji, repaying his virtue.
+Chu surrounded Song, and Song again urgently reported this to Jin.
 Duke Wen desired to save Song, but then he would have to attack Chu.
 Because Chu had once shown virtue, he did not desire to attack the state; He desired to release Song, but Song had also once shown virtue to Jin: he was troubled by it.
 Xian Zhen said: 'Seize the Cao bo, divide the lands of Cao and Wei to give to Song.
 Chu will be urgent about Cao and Wei, and its situation will be suitable to release Song.'
-Thereupon Duke Wen followed the plan, and King Cheng of Chu then led his troops back.
+Duke Wen then followed the plan, and King Cheng of Chu led his troops back.

 66